codesaur/codesaur/README.md

 - Code should be simple, understandable, and honest
 - Minimalism beats complexity
 - Open source is the best way to give back to the community
-- Mongolian developers deserve world-class tools in their own language
+- Mongolian developers deserve tools in their own language

 ---